Coronavirus (COVID-19) information for Dana-Farber patients & families Learn more

 Nursing and Patient Care Services leadership comprises associate chief nurses and directors who lead specific clinical areas or who have department-wide responsibilities.

-Dana-Farber Cancer Institute has earned the Magnet designation three times since 2005, for excellence in nursing service and practice.
+Dana-Farber Cancer Institute has earned the Magnet designation four times since 2005, for excellence in nursing service and practice.

 Awarded four times a year at Dana-Farber, the DAISY Award recognizes the extraordinary work nurses do every day.